DyogenIBENS/Agora/doc/HowTo.md

 ##### Non-robust families fusion

-This step will take all the remaining singletons, which are mostly non-robust genes, and try to assemble them into contigs.
+This step takes all the remaining singletons, which are mostly non-robust genes, and tries to assemble them into contigs.

 ```bash
 mkdir -p example/results/integrDiags/denovo-size-1.0-1.0.refine-all.extend-all